 - Percentage of partners who completed certification

-- CAC for partner sale versus direct
+- CAC for each partner sale versus direct sale

-- Retention rates for partner sales versus direct
+- Retention rates for partner sales versus direct sales

-- Cross-sell and upsell rates for partner sales versus direct
+- Cross-sell and upsell rates for partner sales versus direct sales

 Channel Sales Manager Job Description

 A channel sales manager works with potential and existing channel partners to drive sales.
 They typically establish a strategy, help their partners implement it, and work toward a sales quota.
 The national average salary in the U.S. is $94,358.